-Introduction: The Basics of Auction Property Deposits
+Introduction: The Basics of Auction Property Deposit

 Another important purpose of auction deposits is to deter non-serious buyers from bidding at an auction.
 By requiring a deposit, auctioneers and sellers can ensure that only serious buyers are participating in the auction, which can help to drive up the price of the property.